oelin/statistical-path-planning/README.md

 ## Introduction

 Multi-agent path planning (MPP) is the task of finding efficient, collision-free paths for mutliple agents within a shared environment.
-It has numerous applications in fields such as search and resue [[2]](#references), UAV navigation [[3]](#references), and game design [[4]](#references).
-Conflict-based search (CBS), propsed by [[Sharon et al., 2015]](#references), is an efficient, optimal MPP algorithm which divides the problem into two levels of abstraction.
+It has numerous applications, from search and resue operations [[2]](#references) to game design [[3]](#references).
+Conflict-based search (CBS), propsed by [[Sharon et al., 2015]](#references), is an efficient, optimal MPP algorithm which employs a divide-and-conque strategy.

-While CBS is optimal, it requires a complete map of the target area in order to form plans.
-This can be problematic in scenarios where the environment is unknown or constantly changing.
+While CBS is optimal, it requires *complete* knowledge of the envrionemnt prior to planning.
+This can be problematic in scenarios where the environment is dynamic or unpredictable.
 To address this limitation, [[Qingbao et al., 2020]](#references) propose a statistical approximation of CBS using graph neural networks (GNNs) and imitation learning.
 They train a GNN to mimic the behaviour of CBS by predicting the actions an agent will take given its local field of view (FOV).

 We take a similar approach to [[Qingbao et al., 2020]](#references), however find that GNNs are *not required* to mimic CBS effectively.
-For instance, we train a 735-parameter logistic regression model to correctly predict over 95% of all agent actions.
-The ability to use such lightweight models makes statistical path planning a viable solution for resource-constrained devices such as UAVs [[5]](#references).
+We train a lightweight, 735-parameter logistic regression model to perform the same task and find that it achieves over 95% accuracy.
+This result makes statistical path planning an attractive option for resource-constrained devices such as UAVs.

 ## Method